joshmsmith/temporal-multi-agent-order-repair/README.md

 ### Proactive Repair Agent
 This proactive agent executes detection and analysis periodically, and notifies if it finds problems.
+It can call back into an agentic system like [this one](https://github.com/temporal-community/temporal-ai-agent) with the `callback` input set. <br />
+(It could email or alert in some other way too.) <br/>
-It will wait for approval before proceeding with the repair.
-It _recommends_ repair actions but doesn't do it's own decision making
+It will usually wait for approval before proceeding with the repair.
+It _recommends_ repair actions but doesn't take action unless it's confidence is higher than 95%.

-1. Detects problems
-2. Analyzes problems
-3. Proposes repairs
-4. Notify that there are problems
-5. Waits for approval
- - Unless the confidence score is > .95, in which case it confidently self-approves
-6. Executes repairs
-7. Reports on its actions
-8. Wait some time, start again from the top
-#todo good to diagram
+Here's how it looks to run from the command line:
 ```none
 poetry run python start_repair_agent_proactive.py
 Client connection: [localhost:7233], Namespace: [default], Task Queue: [agent-repair-task-queue]